Free at-home COVID tests available to Wakefield residents

+For more information about the WIDC and view the full carnival schedule, view the WIDC Facebook page.

-If you have any questions, or need a kit but cannot attend either of these events, please contact our Emergency Management Department at 339-219-4614.
+If you have any questions, or need a kit but cannot attend any of these events, please contact our Emergency Management Department at 339-219-4614.

 (0) comments